Lady Gaga’s dog walker shot, French bulldogs stolen in LA

 LOS ANGELES (AP) — Lady Gaga’s dog walker was shot and two of the singer’s French bulldogs were stolen in Hollywood during an armed robbery, police said.
+The singer is offering a $500,000 reward.

 The dog walker was shot once Wednesday night and is expected to survive his injuries, according to Los Angeles Police Capt.
 Jonathan Tippett, commanding officer of the department’s elite Robbery-Homicide Division.
 The man was walking three of Lady Gaga’s dogs at the time but one escaped.
+That dog has been recovered safely.

 Tippett told The Associated Press that the dogs belong to pop star Lady Gaga.
 It’s not yet clear if the dog walker was targeted because of his celebrity client, the captain said.